 At this moment someone spoke, saying aloud, “Typical, the rich get rich and the poor get poor”.

 “Get up here you fucker” he shouted, making him get up to the front.

 “How much is your house worth?”
 He asked, knowing this man well enough to know he’d done well out of this business.

 “Ok, put your house on the line and I’ll give you a larger share of what we make, but if we lose it you’ll lose your house”.

 “Fuck off!”
 Came the reply, the jeers of the other man making him slink back into the mob.

-“If you’re not a socialist when you’re young you’ve got no heart” said the man to me now, this boss, this fat cat who once I’d have hated that illogical hate, the haves and the havn’t a clues, “but if you’re not a capitalist when you’re old, you’ve got no brains”.
+“If you’re not a socialist when you’re young you’ve got no heart,” said the man to me now, this boss, this fat cat who once I’d have hated that illogical hate, the haves and the haven’t a clue, “but if you’re not a capitalist when you’re old, you’ve got no brains”.